stonega/advent_of_code_2022/README.md

   input file will be parsed into, and a convenience function `run(_: Part) -> Output` that reads in the input and solves for either part one or part two, depending on the variant of `Part` that is passed and returns the result as an Output (for consistency).
-  This file also contains the tests that cofirm the answer once it has been found and tests that run your solutions against the example data provided in the problem.
+  This file also contains the tests that confirm the answer once it has been found and tests that run your solutions against the example data provided in the problem.
 - `Output` is an enum with variants for `u32`, `i32`, `u64, `i64`, and `String`.
 This
   allows the binary to expect the same (printable) type from each day's solution.